The Riddle of the Sands (film): Critical

 The critic from the Observer called the film "an affectionate, commendably straight adaptation... the excitement somewhat abates in the perfunctorily handled scenes ashore... the cinematographer Christopher Challis uses the Panavision screen to fine dramatic effect."
 The Guardian also praised the cinematography but complained "the set pieces are none too convincing and the whole regrettably lacks the eye for detail that could have made it into an entirely convincing period piece."

 Alexander Walker of the Evening Standard said it "wasn't meant to be a children's film but that's how it looked - and it cost several hundreds of thousands of pounds, too much for that kind of film."

 The New York Times called the film a "slow but affable period piece" while the Los Angeles Times said it "has the quaint, old fashioned sound of a Hardy Boys mystery about it" which "plays like a slightly more lethal boys' adventure story."

+Filmink argued "to be honest, this film should have been made years ago – preferably in the ‘30s or ‘50s" but the delay "meant that the movie could be shot in gorgeous Panavision, in colour, and heavily on location" and the movie "looks terrific, with its windswept North Sea locations, small coastal towns and sand bars.
+The film’s main problem is that it doesn’t differentiate enough between the lead characters and is perhaps too restful.
+But it was made with a lot of love and was a tribute to Rank.
+It’s a shame that it didn’t do well at the box office but it’s had a long life."